GLIMS-RGI/rgi_user_guide/_sources/02_regions_definition.md

 [Download the RGI 7.0 region files](https://cluster.klima.uni-bremen.de/~fmaussion/misc/rgi7_data/l5_rgi7b1_zip/RGI2000-v7.0-regions.zip).
 For review only!
 ```

 First-order regions `10`, `19` and `20` straddle the 180th meridian, and so does the second-order regions `19-15` and `20-01`.
-For convenience of analysis in a cylindrical-equidistant coordinate system centred on longitude 0°, as in [Figure 1](global-fig), each of these regions appears in the accompanying shapefiles as two polygons, eastern and western.
+For convenience of analysis in a cylindrical-equidistant coordinate system centered on longitude 0°, as in [Figure 1](global-fig), each of these regions appears in the accompanying shapefiles as two polygons, eastern and western.

-In addition to the 19 first order regions in RGI 6.0, RGI 7.0 defines a new first order region (`20`, Antarctic Mainland) and one associated second order region (`20-01`, Antarctic Mainland).
-This region currently contains no glaciers, and does not have an associated RGI outlines file.

 The region outlines have changed slightly between RGI versions, for example to avoid the splitting of glaciers between two regions, to make further analyses more convenient, or because previously not included glaciers were located outside existing region boundaries.
 For the sake of consistency between global glacier datasets a joint set of regions was recommended by the Global Terrestrial Network for Glaciers (GTN-G) Advisory Board, the Global Land Ice Measurements from Space initiative (GLIMS), the RGI Working Group of the International Association of Cryospheric Sciences (IACS), and the World Glacier Monitoring Service (WGMS).
 These glacier regions were implemented first in RGI version 6.0 and are available [on the GTN-G website](https://www.gtn-g.ch/data_catalogue_glacreg).
 These region boundaries were slightly modified in RGI version 7.0 and changes also integrated in the GTN-G data set (NEW REFERENCE)